RoviSys/react-ref-decorator/README.md

  > An ES7 decorator for reffing and unreffing objects (anything that implements .ref() and .unref()) in the componentWillMount() and componentWillUnmount()

+## Installation

+Just run `npm install --save react-ref-decorator` and then use the default export of the module.

 ## Purpose

 The purpose of this module is to add some abbreviated syntax for hooking into a component's mount lifecycle.